jorge-imperial/realmAlertSystem/README.md

 ## Prerequisites

 1. Have already created a MongoDB Atlas account and an associated cluster. https://www.mongodb.com/cloud/atlas/register
-2. Have a Twilio account. https://www.twilio.com/
+2. If Twilio notifications are needed, a Twilio account. https://www.twilio.com/

 ## Overview